SamChou19815/website/packages/blog/blog/2016-12-30-nerd-pride.md

 research, my parent came up with a completely different idea: applying for NETS program in Penn Engineering.
 We all knew that Penn is significantly harder to get into.
 We also knew that I was willing to take the risk since I would be very comfortable to be admitted into UC Berkeley in case I failed the ED.
 Thus, it was not the choice between risk and safety.
-My mom’s message came in during the last week of MathILy course.
+My mom's message came in during the last week of MathILy course.
 She cannot elaborate on her points simply by chat, so we all agreed to have it settled after those campus visit.
 Suddenly, the visiting, which was only supposed to be a confirmation when I initially chose Cornell, became a contest and a source of debate.
 The topic of